 Illinois laws view maintenance to be equal for men and women.
 A judge will consider various factors when deciding to order maintenance: emotional and physical condition, earning potential, time needed to find a job, lifestyle during the union and length of the marriage.

 If a judge orders maintenance, the length of the financial support will be based on how long the marriage lasted.
 Illinois courts follow a specified formula: In a marriage of less than five years, the actual married years are multiplied by 0.20, and in ten, multiplied by 0.40.

 7. Gain Tax Advantage

 Spouses who file for divorce in the new year benefit from the ability to file their taxes jointly for the prior year.
 A couple’s marital status on December 31 determines the marital status for the whole year.
 Individuals who file after New Year use their tax refund for divorce-related expenses.

 Filing for divorce is costly.
 Spouses who expect an uncontested divorce can represent themselves in divorce court.
 Married couples who are unable to agree on financial matters or who battle child support and custody issues greatly benefit from a qualified divorce lawyer from Allen Gabe Law, PC.

 Illinois family and divorce laws are complex to navigate.
-The divorce attorneys at Allen Gabe Law, PC, bring over 60 combined years of legal experience to cases.
+The divorce attorneys at Allen Gabe Law, PC, bring over 30 years of legal experience to cases.
 Whether you anticipate an uncontested or contested divorce, skilled representation ensures the most favorable outcomes for you and your family.

 The Allen Gabe Law, PC, firm of divorce and family lawyers have handled countless child custody and visitation issues with expertise, developing tailored custody and visitation plans that work for parents.
 We also negotiate fair spousal support based on our clients’ unique situations.